tkn-tub/ns3-gym/src/internet/doc/tcp.rst

 * Persistent timer setup
 * Persistent timer teardown if rWnd increases

-To construct the test case, just derive from the TcpGeneralTest class:
+To construct the test case, one first derives from the TcpGeneralTest class:

 The code is the following: